Reviews

 “Your CDs [...] are spectacularly good.
 The sound is the best I have ever heard: so clear, vivid and natural.”

-George Schatzkamer, New York, August 2009
+George Schatzkamer, New York, private correspondence, August 2009

 CD1/2008 “[Jan Novák’s] music has hints of Martinů, but also has real character of its own, and the work is well played here: I know of no other recording of it, and lovers of Czech music should try to hear it.”